Rongbin-Ye-94/JHUDS_GCData_Project/README.md

 # JHUDS_GCData_Project
 This repo serves for the course of JHUDS_GCData_Project.

-# Project Name:
-### Coursera Course Project: JHU_Data Science Concentration_Getting and Cleaning Data with UCI HAR Data.
+# Project Name: JHU_Data Science Concentration_Getting and Cleaning Data with UCI HAR Data.

 # Aim of Project:
 #### 1. Gather the data from the target